InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 We'd like to invite you to learn more about InnerSource by exploring the other articles and videos in the InnerSource Learning Path.

-## This to mention as well

-(- Recognize TC role by HR (similar to how architects and agile roles are officially recognized))